GKhadija/Xadicaa/README.md

 - 👋 Hi, I’m @Xadicaa
-- 🌱 I’m currently learning AI and QA Testing
+- 🌱 I’m currently learning AI and QA Testing and working for PM internship
+-